shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 the variant (i.e. they will get `100%` (top of the curve) of the `7.00%` lift).
-On the other hand, if the person converts 30 days after seeing the experiment, they experience very little lift from the experiment (the lift is not quite `0%`, but close.)
+On the other hand, if the person converts 30 days after seeing the experiment, they experience very little lift from the experiment (the lift is not quite `0%`, but close).

 The rate of the diminishing effect of an experiment is large assumption of this simulation.
 This is my best guess at a reasonable rate, and depending on the product/service/experiment, this graph will certainly change.

-Now let's apply the "Percent of Lift Applied" to the Baseline Conversion Rate and the Lift in the Variant.
+Now let's apply the "Relative Effect" of the lift and show the conversion rates for each variation, according to how long it takes a person to convert.

 ![](attribution-window-simulation_files/figure-markdown_strict/unnamed-chunk-5-1.png)